UnsolvedCypher/EvilStatusIconForever/README.md

 How to Find Application Name
 =============================

-  0. This may borken your GNOME, BE CAREFUL AND BACKUP FIRST!!!!
+  0. This may borken your GNOME, BE CAREFUL AND BACK UP FIRST!!!!
-  1. You need root premission to do this.
+  1. You need root permission to do this.
   2. Edit `/usr/share/gnome-shell/js/ui/statusIconDispatcher.js`
   3. Move to line 48, you should see a function called `_onTrayIconAdded` which look like the following: